The cost of raising a child to 21 is estimated at over £200,000 – a wail-inducing sum. Yet there are loads of tips 'n' tricks to save.

 Beware paying kids' uni fees upfront

-The news of £9,000-a-year tuition fees has sent chills down many parents' spines.
-Some are desperate to build uni funds to protect kids from huge debts on graduation.
-But this laudable aim could be throwing away over £20,000.
+The news of £9,000-a-year tuition fees has sent chills down many parents' spines but trying to stop your kids from borrowing could waste money.

 Specialist young driver cover can cost less